Total Money MakeoverReview Rating:

 Chapter One tells a little about Ramsey’s personal financial problems.
 He challenges the reader to acknowledge they are the problem and introduces the TMM Motto.
-The book promises that if you follow the guidelines, the plan will work.
+It’s a proven plan as long as you if you follow the guidelines.

 We are the problem with our money and that is true.
 It’s rare that people are ruined financially through no fault of their own, it happens but it doesn’t happen a lot.
 If you’re in financial trouble, you most likely put yourself there.

 The Total Money Makeover Motto is, “If you can live like no one else, later you can live like no one else.”
 Huh?
 I get what he’s trying to say but Adam Carroll said it better on one of our past member’s only podcasts